Karanraj06/dotfiles/README.md

 # dotfiles

-This directory contains the dotfiles for my system
+This repository contains the dotfiles for my system

 ## Requirements